timm/shape/README.md

 - Note that GOLD knows not to alter  the decimal point in 2.3

 To implement that dot notation, the GOLD interpreter (celled `gold`):
-- GOLD transpiles code  from `src/\*.md`  to  `.var/x.awk.
+- Transpiles code  from `src/\*.md`  to  `.var/x.awk.
 That transpiler is a one line long:

 ```
 s= gensub(/\.([^0-9\\*\\$\\+])([a-zA-Z0-9_]*)/,"[\"\\1\\2\"]","g",s)